🩹 Post-operative care

 During the trial period:

-• No showering — keep the leads and battery completely dry
+• No showering — keep the leads and dressing completely dry

-• Don't apply lotions, ointments, or powders unless instructed
+• Do not apply lotions, ointments, or powders unless instructed

 For permanent implants: